intuition-dev/INTUITION/_doc/docs/index.md

    mbake subfoldername

+## to generate a sample project:

+   mbake -c

+   cd CRUDA

-# To see all current mbake switches:
+## To see all the mbake switches:

    mbake [enter]
 ```